syncfusion-content/fileformat-docs/File-Formats/DocIO/Format-Chart-Area.md

 {% endhighlight %}
 {% endtabs %}

-## Add Image in Chart area
+## Add Image in Chart Area

-The following code snippet shows how to fill the image in chart area.
+The following code snippet illustrates how to fill the image in chart area.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}